 Every year more infants die from preventable, sleep-related deaths than in motor vehicle crashes.
-What is the cause?
+The cause?
 Unsafe sleep environments, such as sleeping in the same bed with an adult or sibling, sleeping on couches, car seats and other surfaces for a prolonged duration, and sleeping with too many pillows, blankets and plush toys in a crib.
 Although the incidence of sudden infant death syndrome, or SIDS, is on the decline, mortality rates among infants from suffocation from co-sleeping are on the rise.

 Rady Children’s Hospital and the Center for Healthier Communities have launched Safe Sleep San Diego to increase awareness among parents and caregivers of safe and unsafe sleep environments.
 As part of this effort, the Center for Healthier Communities has partnered with Community Housing Works on a community outreach program.

 ABCs of Safe Sleep

 Parents and caregivers can help keep children safe by following the ABCs of safe safe sleep.
 This should be done every time a child sleeps, both at night and during nap times.